SAP-samples/abap-platform-bgpf-appl-log-events-side-effects/README.md

 ## Description

 In this repository you will find a simple RAP business object that simulates an inventory application.
 Since the calculation of inventories is a long running process this process is started asynchronously using the background processing framework (BGPF).

+So when pressing the button 'Calculate inventory' on the Fiori UI of our RAP application an action 'reCalculateInventory' is being executed which simply updates the field 'BgpfStatus'.

+<pre>action reCalculateInventory;</pre>

-The asynchronous process is conveniently started using a class with a static method that takes the key of the updated entity of our RAP BO as a parameter
+This way we can check in the save_modifed( ) mode of our local saver class whether the *Calculate Inventory* button has been pressed.
+The asynchronous process is conveniently started withing the save_modifed( ) method using a class with a static method that takes the key of the updated entity of our RAP BO as a parameter

 <pre>
  DATA(bgpf_process_name) = zbgpfcl_calc_inventory_006=>run_via_bgpf( i_rap_bo_entity_key = <update_inventory>-%key ).